networknt/light-doc/content/en/tutorial/eventuate/developer/eventuate-dev.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Microservices enable businesses to innovate faster and stay ahead of the competitions.
+Microservices enable businesses to innovate faster and stay ahead of the competition.
 But one major challenge with the microservices architecture is the management of distributed data.
 Each microservice has its own private database.
 It is difficult to implement business transactions that maintain data consistency across multiple services as well as queries that retrieve data from multiple services.

-The light-eventuate-4j is an event sourcing and CQRS framework provides a simple yet powerful event-driven programming model that solves the distributed data management problems inherent in a microservice architecture.
+The light-eventuate-4j is an event sourcing and CQRS framework that provides a simple yet powerful event-driven programming model that solves the distributed data management problems inherent in a microservice architecture.